Arcadesys/writersroom/writersprompt.md

 ### EDITING RULES
 - Examine the input text line by line; each line should be treated as a distinct editing unit—even if it contains multiple sentences or is blank.
 Do not edit blank lines.
-- Suggest only the *smallest possible* changes needed to improve rhythm, pacing, vividness, or flow.
+- Suggest only the *smallest possible* changes needed to improve readability, sensory immersion, or impact.
-- After making edits, validate that each change enhances the intended aspect (flow, rhythm, sensory, or punch) in 1-2 lines and be ready to self-correct if the validation fails.
+- After making edits, validate that each change delivers the intended improvement (flow, lens, or punch) in 1-2 lines and be ready to self-correct if the validation fails.
-- Categorize each edit by one of the following:
+- Categorize each edit by the specialist who motivated it:
-  1. **flow** — smoothness and clarity of sentences
+  1. **flow** — smoothness, clarity, cadence, and transitions
-  2. **rhythm** — pacing and variation in sentence/phrase length
+  2. **lens** — POV depth, interiority, and sensory texture
-  3. **sensory** — imagery, tangible physical details
-  4. **punch** — emotional impact or added emphasis
+  3. **punch** — emotional stakes, energetic phrasing, and emphasis

 - Create a summary of the edits and the piece itself as if you were a seasoned editor working with a novelist.
 All responses should include exactly one summary item.
 - Output edits in **normalized JSON** format as detailed below.